tos-network/emo/docs/config.md

 Flags allow enabling and disabling features.
 However, unlike simple booleans, they can also be `null` (or omitted) to indicate that the default value should be chosen.
-This makes it easier for Kubo to change the defaults in the future unless the user _explicitly_ sets the flag to either `true` (enabled) or `false` (disabled).
+This makes it easier for Emo to change the defaults in the future unless the user _explicitly_ sets the flag to either `true` (enabled) or `false` (disabled).
 Flags have three possible states: